 - Parabens – you must have heard of parabens by now.
 Parabens are a preservative used to keep bacteria at bay – an important thing in relation to skincare and cosmetics.
 They’ve been around for seventy years or so but there is concern about them now.
 Because up to 70 percent of breast cancers express the oestrogen receptor, there is a concern that parabens may contribute to the development of breast tumours.

 ‘There have been studies linking breast cancer and parabens, including one in 2004 that found parabens in human breast tumours and one in 2015 that showed parabens may be more harmful than previously thought when combined with certain other molecules.’

-- Paraffin and petroleum: That lipbalm you lurve?
+3. Paraffin and petroleum: That lipbalm you lurve?
 Your favourite hair product?
 There’s a good chance they have either/or of these in them.
-They come in yummy flavours and gorgeous colours and they’re a great barrier that locks in moisture – what’s not to love?
+They come in yummy flavours and gorgeous colours and they’re a great barrier that locks in moisture.
+What’s not to love?
 Umm – well – how about the thought that they may prevent the absorption of vitamins, be great pore-cloggers and even, maybe, carcinogenic.

-- Sodium Laurel Sulfate (SLS) and Sodium Laureth Sulfate (SLES): these ‘lovelies’ are present in oodles of products – cleansers and bubble baths, shampoos and shower gels and more.
-Despite the fact that they’re found in products marketed for sensitive skin they are known skin-aggressors and have a link to eye and skin irritations in vulnerable people.
+5. Sodium Laurel Sulfate (SLS) and Sodium Laureth Sulfate (SLES).
+These ‘lovelies’ are present in oodles of products – cleansers and bubble baths, shampoos and shower gels and more.
+Despite the fact that they’re found in products marketed for sensitive skin they’re known skin-aggressors and have a link to eye and skin irritations in vulnerable people.

 ‘ … Professor Richard Guy at Bath’s Department of Pharmacy and Pharmacology found that Sodium Lauryl Sulphate (SLS), a powerful detergent present in a large number of shampoos and soaps, can cause severe skin irritation and reduce the effectiveness of skin function when left in contact with healthy skin.’